 - Place your baby in her crib or bassinet when you see that she’s getting drowsy.
 It helps her associate her bed with falling asleep.
 Don’t let her fall asleep in your arms.

 Once you’ve established a routine, keep it the same every night.

 If your baby wakes in the night, see if there’s a reason

-Getting your baby to go to sleep at bedtime is often easier than getting him to go back to sleep after he wakes in the middle of the night.
+Getting your baby to sleep at bedtime is often easier than getting him back to sleep after he wakes in the middle of the night.
 Try to identify the reason your baby wakes up.
 Here are some common issues that could disturb your infant’s slumber:

 - He wants to play.
 As infants grow and develop, they become more interested in moving their bodies.
-It’s normal for your baby to want to practice new skills like rolling over or crawling, and he may want you to be present for the fun, even in the middle of the night!
+It’s normal for your baby to enjoy practicing new skills like rolling over or crawling, and he may want you to be present for fun, even in the middle of the night!
 Don’t reinforce active play when your baby should be sleeping.
-If he has woken you up and wants to play, calm him for a minute or two with a soft voice, but then leave the room.
+If he has woken you up and wants to play, calm him for a minute or two with a soft voice, then leave the room.